 - Any other factors which the court may deem relevant.

-If you’re unsure whether you or your spouse are entitled to alimony, contact Cores & Associates today.
+If you’re unsure whether you or your spouse are entitled to alimony, contact Cores & Associates, L.L.C. today.
 We will provide a free consultation to analyze the facts of your case.

 Medical Insurance and Expenses